 - Spreadsheet Functions: Spreadsheet programs like Microsoft Excel and Google Sheets offer functions that can perform decimal to fraction conversions.
 These functions can be useful for automating conversions in data analysis and reporting.

 These advancements make decimal to mixed number conversions more accessible and efficient than ever before.
-However, it's important to remember that these tools should be used to supplement, not replace, a fundamental understanding of the underlying mathematical principles.
+That said, it helps to remember that these tools should be used to supplement, not replace, a fundamental understanding of the underlying mathematical principles.
 Over-reliance on technology can hinder the development of crucial problem-solving skills.

 Tips & Expert Advice